kubevela/kubevela.github.io/blog/2023-01-09-kubevela-openyurt-integration.md

 hide_table_of_contents: false
 ---

+This article will focus on KubeVela and OpenYurt (two open-source projects of CNCF) and introduce the solution of cloud-edge collaboration in a practical Helm application delivery scenario.

 ## Background

 With the popularization of the Internet of Everything scenario, the computing power of edge devices is increasing.
 It is a new technological challenge to use the advantages of cloud computing to meet complex and diversified edge application scenarios and extend cloud-native technology to the end and edge. **Cloud-Edge Collaboration** is becoming a new technological focus.
 This article will focus on KubeVela and OpenYurt (two open-source projects of CNCF) and introduce the solution of cloud-edge collaboration in a practical Helm application delivery scenario.